 A citizen's arrest is when you, as someone who is not a duly sworn police officer, detains a person because you know the other person is committing or has just committed an offence such as a theft, assault or criminal damage.

 Factors to consider before making a citizen's arrest

 You should never make a citizen's arrest merely on suspicion a person is committing or has just committed an offence.
 You must carefully consider a number of factors, including:

 - do you have positive identification for the person?

 - are they a 'regular customer' or known to the store?

 If you answered 'Yes' to any of these, do not detain the suspect and contact ACT Policing on 131 444.

-You must also consider whether the circumstances constitute 'reasonable grounds' for making a citizen's arrest and your basis for forming a belief an offence has been committed.
+You must also consider whether the circumstances constitute 'reasonable grounds' for making a citizen's arrest and your basis for forming a belief an offence is or has been committed.

 The legislation that defines a citizen's powers of arrest